310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 {% endbubble %}

 {% bubble Chiaki %}
-Ahaha, yeah, and meanwhile Isara is really good at efficiently getting things done!
+Ahaha, yeah, and meanwhile people like Isara are really good at efficiently getting things done!
 It’s impressive!
 I should learn from him…!
 Life is all about learning! ☆

 Alright, now that we're done with our orders, it’s time to talk about this.

-I want you, Trickstar, to take care of my first years for a bit.
+I want you, Trickstar, to take care of my juniors in Ryuseitai for a bit.
 {% endbubble %}

 {% bubble Subaru %}
-Huh?
+Hweh?
 What do you mean?
 {% endbubble %}

 {% bubble Chiaki %}